project-robius/book/src/whitepaper/requirements/quick_compilation.md

 First and foremost, both the Makepad and Dioxus UI toolkits support **hot reloading**, in which an application can be live updated without restarting it.
 This enables developers to instantly observe changes to an application's UI without needing to re-compile at all.
 Makepad also provides a minimal set of in-house dependencies for very fast compilation, which helps speed up iterative rebuilding of application components that cannot yet be hot-reloaded.
-Another contributing aspect is the desired project structure of many small crates, which enables Robius to benefit from parallelizable compilation units.
+Another contributing aspect is the desired project structure of many small crates, which enables Robius to benefit from parallelization of distinct compilation units.